 PRODUCT DEVELOPMENT – are you the next James Dyson?
 Manufacturers are working on new fridges, new cookers, new dishwashers – new appliances and gadgets of all types.
 Many of the latest developments are focussed on saving energy, without compromising performance or food safety - which isn’t easy.
 Induction cooking, blast chillers, combi steamers, low temperature warewashers, multi function cooking appliances – commercial cooking technology is changing at a rapid pace and you could be working on tomorrow’s kitchen, today.

 SERVICE – if you like ‘hands on’ work, then a career in service is a great choice.
 As an engineer or technician, you’ll travel to customers to maintain and repair their equipment.
 Every day you’ll be meeting different people, at different venues, and you’ll face different challenges.
-You’ll be highly trained with the know-how to deliver the best possible ‘ rst time x’ rate, to ensure that your customers’ equipment is working well so they can get on with their business.
+You’ll be highly trained with the know-how to deliver the best possible ‘first time fix’ rate, to ensure that your customers’ equipment is working well so they can get on with their business.